NeuroTechX/ntx_slack_archive/devices.md

  >guys maybe my question seems a basic one but I noticed the last version of OpenBCI Windows Application sends current only to the 'P' pins when we activates Lead-Off Detection, while we had a choice of 'N' or 'P' pin in the previous version.
 Why would it be 'P' pins only and why would someone make a setup using all electrodes on 'P' pins instead of 'N' pins (I always use only 'N')? many thanks!

+4/28/2017 9:10 AM

+ **nicomaque.jette** :

+ >maybe I'm wrong but I would assume switching all the channels and ref electrodes from 'N' pins to 'P' pins would only change the sign of the readings